-(Above) Sweeten renovators and actor Jaime Ray Newman and Guy Nattiv’s LA renovation
+(Top photo) Sweeten renovators and actor Jaime Ray Newman and Guy Nattiv’s Los Angeles home renovation

 Changes and challenges: Home interior design in Los Angeles

-“We didn’t really see much of a change,” said Sweeten general contractor Trevor, who is based in LA.
+“We didn’t really see much of a change,” said Sweeten LA general contractor Trevor.
 “It’s just a redirect.”

 The challenge is more about materials shortages, delays, and rising costs.
 “The cost of lumber is affecting building,” said Trevor.
 Sheet plywood, for example, has jumped from $18 to around $50, he said.
 “People are asking for alternatives to lumber, like tin framing used in commercial.”